Grants for high schools

 Foundations that support high schools and secondary schools

 Out of all grants made to high schools, 81% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 65% of the dollar-value of grants to high schools.
-Foundations funding high schools also made grants to elementary schools, colleges, universities, elementary and secondary schools, and food banks.
+Foundations funding high schools also made grants to elementary schools, colleges, universities, religious organizations, and educational service providers.

 Foundation size